 3. Allergy or atopic dermatitis

 There are a variety of household products that can irritate the nipples or trigger flare-ups of existing skin conditions, such as atopic dermatitis.
-These include:

 - body lotion